From Jacksonville to Key West, these tours celebrate artists, food and community.

 Held the last Friday of each month from 7 to 10 p.m., Artwalk Gainesville is a free monthly self-guided tour that combines exciting visual art, live performance, and events in downtown Gainesville, Florida.
 Many local galleries, eateries and businesses participate, making Artwalk an exciting, fun way to experience the amazing wealth of creativity the Gainesville community has to offer.

 The Bradenton Village of the Arts is a quirky enclave where artists live and work together in about 350 homes, 35 of which are galleries, studios, restaurants and shops open to the public.

 Artist Linda Bronkema, president of the Artists Guild of Manatee County and owner of the Bits & Pieces gallery, describes the village as "an Easter basket" of pastel-colored cottages.
 Her gallery features acrylic paintings, quilt art and home decor.

 Art walks typically draw an adult crowd shopping for one-of-a-kind creations and browsing galleries such as Hearts Desire, Divine Excess and Cross Stitch Magic.

-Even the restaurants, including Charisma Cafe & Art and Sweet's Bakehouse, display colorful local art.
+Even the restaurants, including Sweet's Bakehouse, display colorful local art.

 Named the No. 1 midsized city for art three years in a row by American Style magazine, St. Petersburg is a cultural hub with waterfront institutions such as the Museum of Fine Arts, the Dali Museum and the Chihuly Collection at the Morean Arts Center.